Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

 It’s been one debilitating blow after another for the Storm, which is also dealing with the absence of coach Dan Hughes who is on medical leave after having a cancerous tumor removed from his digestive tract.

-“It’s really an unusual situation to have that much adversity thrown at you in a really short period of time,” interim coach Gary Kloppenburg said.
+“It’s really an unusual situation to have that much adversity thrown at you in a really short period of time,” said interim coach Gary Kloppenburg, who will guide the Storm for at least the first four games.
 “Life throws some real ups and downs at you throughout.
 It’s about how do we react once you come to terms with what’s happened.

 “They’re a very resilient group of players.
 They feel like everyone is going to discount them and count them out.
 But I think they’ll have a lot to prove.”

-Despite what looks to be a dour forecast, clearly the Storm has no plans to rip a page from the Mariners’ “step back” strategy and essentially take this season off.
+Despite what looks to be a dour forecast, clearly the Storm has no plans to rip a page from the Mariners’ “step-back” strategy and essentially take this season off.

-But, no one would blame them if they did.
+But no one would blame them if they did.

-With marginal gains in production from forwards Natasha Howard, Alysha Clark and Crystal Langhorne, maybe the Storm could have found a way to overcome the loss of Stewart, a 24-year-old once-in-a-decade superstar who averaged 21.8 points, 8.4 rebounds, 2.5 assists, 1.4 blocks and 1.3 steals last season.
+With substantial gains in production from forwards Natasha Howard, Alysha Clark and Crystal Langhorne, maybe the Storm can find ways to overcome the loss of Stewart, a 24-year-old once-in-a-decade superstar who averaged 21.8 points, 8.4 rebounds, 2.5 assists, 1.4 blocks and 1.3 steals last season.

 “She does so much that sometimes you forget the impact she’s having on the game just by being out there,” said Langhorne, a two-time All-Star who slides into Stewart’s spot in the lineup.
 “It’s going to be different.
 Our team is going to look totally different.”